mdzubayerhossain/BanglaGPT/README.md

+# Mobile Application for Call Center Agents - Chatbot for Family Planning

+This project is a Chatbot web application designed for the IEM-run Shukhi Poribar national call center under the Directorate General of Family Planning (DGFP), Bangladesh.
+The chatbot aims to assist call center agents in efficiently managing public queries related to family planning by providing accurate and timely information in Bangla.

+Developed under USAID's 'Breakthrough ACTION' project in collaboration with Johns Hopkins Center for Communication Programs (JHUCCP), the chatbot is intended to improve the efficiency of health communication and service delivery.

+## Background

+The 'Breakthrough ACTION' initiative, spanning from December 1, 2023, to April 30, 2025, focuses on strengthening health systems and promoting effective Social and Behavior Change (SBC) communication in Bangladesh.
+To support this effort, a Chatbot has been developed to assist the Shukhi Poribar call center agents in handling a high volume of daily calls by providing a pre-set question-and-answer bank for frequently asked questions (FAQs).

+## Key Features

+- **Conversational AI in Bangla:** Provides responses to user queries in Bangla, helping call center agents handle public queries more effectively.
+- **Comprehensive Question Bank:** Developed based on the 400+ page Family Planning manual, featuring categorized and segmented topics for efficient response retrieval.
+- **User-Friendly Interface:** Designed with a responsive UI/UX for easy navigation and interaction by call center agents.
+- **Automatic Knowledge Base Updates:** Supports seamless updates to the chatbot's knowledge base when the manual content is revised.
+- **Integration with Existing Systems:** Integrates with the existing call center software and the Management Information System (MIS) of DGFP.
+- **Multilingual Support:** Primary focus on Bangla, with the capability to extend to other languages.
+- **Training and Support:** Includes training for agents and detailed documentation to ensure smooth usage.

+## Folder Structure

+The project's main folders are organized as follows:

+- `/data`: Contains the `intents.json` file, which manages chatbot intents and responses.
+- `/models`: Holds the pre-trained TensorFlow model file (`chatbot_model.h5`).
+- `/auth`: Manages user authentication logic, including signup, login, and verification.
+- `/api`: Contains Flask routes for chatbot queries and user authentication.
+- `/scripts`: Includes TensorFlow model training scripts for updating the chatbot's knowledge base.
+- `/docs`: Documentation folder with user manuals, technical documentation, and data flow diagrams.

+## Scope of Work

+The development process covered the following tasks:

+1. **Needs Assessment:**
+   - Conducted meetings with the IEM unit and call center agents to gather a comprehensive understanding of public queries.
+   - Prepared a detailed question bank based on frequently asked questions.
+2. **Design and Development:**
+   - Designed a user-friendly UI/UX based on the approved question bank.
+   - Developed a web application supporting multilingual responses with a primary focus on Bangla.
+   - Incorporated information from the Family Planning manual into the chatbot's knowledge base.
+3. **Integration:**
+   - Integrated the chatbot with existing call center software and DGFP's MIS.
+4. **Categorization and Segmentation:**
+   - Implemented mechanisms for categorizing and segmenting specific topics for efficient response retrieval.
+5. **Testing and Quality Assurance:**
+   - Conducted thorough testing to ensure accuracy and reliability, incorporating feedback from IEM and Breakthrough ACTION teams.
+6. **Training and Documentation:**
+   - Provided training sessions for call center agents and IEM unit focal persons.
+   - Created user manuals, technical documentation, and training videos.
+7. **Support and Maintenance:**
+   - Offered post-deployment support and maintenance for a specified period.

+## Deliverables

+The following deliverables were provided:

+1. **Chatbot Application:**
+   - A functional web application for call center agents with a categorized question-and-answer bank.
+2. **Documentation:**
+   - User manual, technical documents, and data flow diagrams.
+   - Audio-visual guide for chatbot usage.
+3. **Credentials:**
+   - Handover of all credentials to the USAID 'Breakthrough ACTION' project.

 **Bangla Chatbot with GPT-like Functionality
 This repository hosts a chatbot designed to mimic the functionality of ChatGPT, but specifically for Bangla.
 The system features user authentication, including a login/signup section with verification, and serves intelligent responses in Bangla across various topics.